 Keep in mind that the earlier trucks are typically the most sought-after and rare, especially the one-off body-style used for the 1956 model year.
 Another note is that some will decry the 1980 and 1981 model for their “Swiss cheese” frames; these later trucks are less collectible to begin with, and will often fall more into the “work truck” category as opposed to “show truck.”
 Pickups such as the fifth generation F-100 trucks can fall squarely into either camp, or even something in between.
 Make no mistake, even if your F-100 is not from the ‘40s or ‘50s, it can still have immense appeal to collectors and restomodders.

-Below is a table showing the industry-accepted condition grading scale for classic vehicles.
-Note that “Fine” is used in the sense of “fine dining,” not in the sense of “we went to the fast food restaurant, and I guess our lunch was fine.”
+This table shows the industry-accepted condition grading scale for classic vehicles.
+Note that “Fine” is used in the sense of “fine dining,” not in the sense of “we went to the fast-food restaurant, and I guess our lunch was fine.”
 The rules aren’t chiseled in stone, but it should give you an idea of how to position your truck, based on the state of its mechanical and cosmetic condition.

 Clean and Prep Your F-100 for Pictures and Viewing